 Part-time RVers Tax Deduction

 Part-time RVers may find a nice opportunity to deduct RV expenses if you have a small business.
-If you don’t sell your sticks-and-bricks home or maintain a residence other than your RV, then the RV could possibly be treated as a business vehicle.
+If you don’t sell your sticks-and-bricks home and maintain a residence other than your RV, then the RV could possibly be treated as a business vehicle.
 While you can’t eliminate the cost of your primary home or change your domicile to a tax-free state, you may qualify to use the RV in your business.

-I urge you to be very careful with personal use of the RV in this case.
+I urge you to be very careful with any personal use of the RV in this case.
 Even trivial personal use could make it a home.
 Therefore, it would disqualify the business purpose, as the Jacksons found out in this court case.
 If you use the RV for business purposes, you MUST document exactly how and why it is not personal use.
 You must also keep excellent records of mileage and maintenance expenses.
 I suggest keeping a spreadsheet as a travel log.
-Record dates, the reason for travel or use of the RV, mileage and any other pertinent information to prove business or personal use.
+Record dates, the reason for travel or use of the RV, mileage, and any other pertinent information to prove business or personal use.